eltonbaidoo/Harvard-Hackathon-Sep-20th-2025/README.md

 - 🗳️ **Democratic Governance**: Group voting for trip decisions
 - 🛡️ **Emergency Protection**: Multi-layered fund safety mechanisms

+## 📖 Full Description

+**FTG (Flare Travel Goals)** is a Web3-powered group travel savings and governance platform built on Flare Network with XRPL integration.
+It solves a common problem: most trip ideas die in the group chat because no one commits money early, coordination is messy, and trust breaks down.

+With FTG, friends pool funds into on-chain vaults, contribute consistently, and unlock money only when group approvals are met.
+Funds are transparent, trustless, and governed directly in smart contracts.

+### 🔑 How It Works

+1. **Create a Trip Pool** (e.g., Hawaii 2025 with a $5,000 goal)
+2. **Invite Friends** – connect Flare wallets or join via link
+3. **Set Contributions** – weekly fixed amounts until the trip date
+4. **Funds Locked On-Chain** – escrow in Flare network with FTSO price monitoring
+5. **Group Approvals** – 75% quorum required to release/refund
+6. **Exit Rules** – members can leave only with full group consent
+7. **Book When Ready** – release funds to wallets or trigger booking flows
+8. **XRPL Integration** – tokenized travel shares for liquidity and trading
+9. **Oracle-Driven Timing** – FTSO data determines optimal booking moments

+This makes FTG the **first trustless, social, and automated group travel savings app** with cross-chain DeFi capabilities.

 **Live Contract:** [0xA0285b335dEEB4127C73C9014924eDC46E70C505](https://coston2-explorer.flare.network/address/0xA0285b335dEEB4127C73C9014924eDC46E70C505)

 ---